 A person holding a valid Pennsylvania certificate for Mathematics is qualified to teach mathematics courses in grades 7 through 12.

-A person holding a valid Pennsylvania certificate for Mathematics is qualified to teach courses in areas such as: general mathematics, algebra, trigonometry, geometry, calculus, functional analysis, number theory, logic, mathematic statistics and probability, business mathematics, technology courses specific to mathematics, applied mathematics and STEM (Science, Technology, Engineering and Mathematics) courses.
+An educator holding a valid Pennsylvania Mathematics 7-12 certificate is qualified to teach courses in areas such as general mathematics, algebra, trigonometry, geometry, calculus, functional analysis, number theory, logic, mathematic statistics and probability, business mathematics, applied mathematics, personal finance, and STEM (Science, Technology, Engineering and Mathematics) courses.
 (Other Instructional certificates may teach STEM courses based on course content and the type of credit being given.)

 Program Specific Guidelines for Mathematics Certification

 PA Public School Code: §1202, §1212, §1604, §1511